.png)

 “Why me?”
 My eyes snapped into focus as tidal waves of emotion rushed through me.

-“Well, Louis’ hoping to find someone who can look out for her.
-She has this upcoming ukulele festival, and things have gotten out of hand with it.
+“Well, Louis is hoping to find someone who can look out for her.
+She has this upcoming ukulele festival, and things have gotten out of control.
 He’s really concerned about her.
-Louis thought maybe I could help with Luna, but I don’t want to leave Guin.
-And since my grandmother needs more help right now, Louis wants to be able to stay with her.
-So, I suggested that you might be able to help.
+Louis thought maybe I could help, but I don’t want to leave Guin.
+And since my grandmother needs more help right now, Louis wants to stay with her.
+So, I suggested you might help.
 Louis wants someone Luna will be comfortable with.
 So you’re perfect.
 What better person to be her bodyguard?
 You’ve certainly been memorizing her body for long enough,” he finished cheekily.

-I rolled my eyes upward with a huge sigh.
-“What part of me says bodyguard, Locke.”
+I rolled my eyes upward, hoping to find my dignity there.
+“What part of me says bodyguard Locke?”
 I spread out my arms so he could survey my lanky frame.
-My thick, black-rimmed glasses completing the look.
+My thick, black-rimmed glasses completed the look.
 “And what makes you think this is a wonderful idea?
 We haven’t even talked to each other since we were kids.
 Recent pleasantries hardly count.
 Not for something like this.”

 “You don’t know Cece’s intentions.
 That’s why they call it fiction,” I barbed back.

 But he just stared at me with his penetrating gaze.
 “Oh, come on, everyone is comfortable with you.
-Plus, she always holds her ukulele’s welcome gatherings here.
+That’s why you’re such a great bartender.
+Plus, she always holds her ukulele welcome gatherings here.
 Seems to me she’s finding reasons to come here–”

 “We have fantastic food and drink–”

 He cut me off right away.
 “No. You’ve done this for way too long.
 I see the way she looks at you.
 It’s obvious she wants to reconnect.
 Now, here’s the perfect opportunity.
 The chance you’ve been waiting for.
-You’ve been writing about it for so long, I guess you willed it to happen.”
+You’ve been writing about it for so long, I guess you willed it into existence.”
 He smirked.

 I hesitated.
 As much as I hated to admit it, I wanted to see if he was right.
-Finally, I asked, “What exactly is the opportunity?”
+So, I finally asked, “What exactly is the opportunity?”

 “Uh, I think it’s best for Luna to tell you.”
-I raised my eyebrows at him.
+I raised my eyebrows at him as if saying ‘no deal.’
+He sighed, relenting.
 “She’s been struggling.
 It’s one reason Louis moved back here.
-Those two have always been pretty close.
-Now her manager is pushing her to do a concert she doesn't want to do, with a pretty personal song.
-They’re determined to turn it into a romantic duet and a publicity stunt with another musician who is under the same management contract.”
+Those two have always been close.
+But her manager is pushing her to do a concert she doesn't want to do, with a pretty personal song.
+They’re determined to turn it into a romantic duet and a publicity stunt with another musician who is under the same management contract.
+And it sounds like she could really use some help with the situation.”

 I nodded, as if I knew anything about her world.
 The closest I came to her world was being managed, and enduring the pressure of editing deadlines.
 Not exactly the same.
 But I knew what it felt like to lose control over your creative license–not having the final say on your work, and not being able to spark new material.
 However, that probably paled in comparison to what was happening to Luna.
 She was a big name in the world of ukulele.
 Scratch that–she was a ukulele icon.
 Little girls all over the island wanted to be just like her.

 “I still don’t see what I’m supposed to do.”
-Self-consciously my eyes looked down at my rolled-up shirtsleeves, they certainly didn’t stretch tautly across my forearms like Locke’s did.
-I wasn’t a protector.
+My eyes looked down at my rolled-up shirtsleeves.
+They certainly didn’t stretch tautly across my forearms like Locke’s did.
+I wasn’t a bodyguard.
 I’d always been the nerdy, awkward guy.
 And I made up for it with my friendly–albeit quirky–personality.
 Locke was the one to fill the role of protector.
 He was the ripped bodybuilder.
 They had this all wrong.

 “One More Hour,” I uttered without hesitation.
-He eyed me curiously.
-But of course, it was that one.
-The song would make a perfect duet.
+Locke eyed me curiously.
+But of course, it was the song.
+That one would make a perfect duet.
 Embarrassingly enough, I knew all her music.
-At least every song that she had released and especially the ones she had written when we were kids.
-I sometimes even listened to her discography as I wrote.
-She was my muse, after all.
+Especially the ones she had written when we were kids.
+Sometimes, I even listened to her discography as I wrote.
+Because I was a masochist, apparently.

 “Reef–” Locke’s chocolate eyes showed enough empathy to weaken me.